-Winners will need to provide a follow-up report within a year describing how the funds were spent.
-Prize money is to continue your volunteer work and community service within the 2SLGBTQ+ community.
+Winners will need to provide a short follow-up report within a year describing how the funds were spent.
+Prize money is to continue your volunteer work and community service within the queer community.

 Who Was January?